Yep, that’s a copy of Bernie’s “pink slip” for his ’32 Ford DeLuxe roadster dated 03-26-42

 “Just about all I took in high school were shop classes,” Bernie says.
 “I took wood shop, machine shop, metal shop, drafting; I never did get into the foundry at school but I also took print shop.”

-Bernie still had his “sea legs” when this photo was taken as he had just gotten out of the Navy in 1945.
-As you can see he wasted no time reacquainting himself with his roadster.
+Bernie still had his “sea legs” when this photo was taken as he had just gotten out of the

 If you think the shop classes offered by schools decades ago was a way of dealing with students with low IQs or keeping them entertained and out of trouble−think again.
 Any one of the shop classes that Bernie or his fellow students took gave them a leg-up on a lifelong career in one of the trades.
 In Bernie’s case, taking print shop would become the stepping stone to his future livelihood and that’s exactly how he would earn his living for the rest of his working life in the printing business.
 (All of the legendary hot rodders I’ve interviewed will tell you that taking shop classes in high school was as important to their future careers as the academic side of school.
 More importantly, every school offered shop.)

 Bernie’s older brother, Morey, looked after young Bernie.
 When Morey began working for a paper company as an outside contractor he hired Bernie to work there as well.
 In fact, Bernie followed Morey through life you might say, later into the Navy during World War II, and finally in business together.

 While the penciled-in speeds on Bernie’s timing slips have faded, his memory of those cele